DADADAVE80/starter-kits/README.md

 A repo of starter kits for working with various languages and frameworks across the smart contract ecosystem.

-These are smart contract frameworks are template repos for your smart contract development journey.
+These are smart contract framework template repos for your smart contract development journey.
 They are systems to help you:

 1. Test
 2. Deploy